OHIO DUI PENALTIES

-- Prior offenses are calculated from date of conviction to date of current offense.
+- Prior offenses are calculated from the date of conviction to date of the current offense.

-- Different prohibited alcohol levels apply to persons under age twenty-one and holders of commercial driver's license.
+- Different prohibited alcohol levels apply to persons under age twenty-one and holders of commercial driver’s licenses.

 - Ohio courts are now required to keep records of DUI offenses for fifty years.